luthemes/silver-quantum/readme.txt

 4. Header Image
    - Add Header Image
    - Remove Header Image (When removing a header image, the default image will display).
+5. Layouts Supports
+   - Post Layouts
+   - Page layouts
+   - Custom Layouts
+   - Archive Layouts
+   The Layout Supports gives the user the ability to change their layouts if they choose to do so.
 5. Static Front Page
    - Front Page
    - Blog